NafizUddin/Quickreads-Client-Side/README.md

 Click here to see the live server: [https://quickreads-library-a11-react.netlify.app/](https://quickreads-library-a11-react.netlify.app/)

+- Librarian Email - nafiz@gmail.com
+- Librarian Password - 123456A$

 ## [Some Project Features](https://github.com/Porgramming-Hero-web-course/b8a11-client-side-NafizUddin)

 There are some features in this project.
 Here I have provided some of them:

 - Dark/Light Theme Toggle - There is a button in the top right corner which enables the toggle between light and dark mode.
 This feature is implemented on the whole website.

-- Add Books to Database - There is a `Add items` route and in that route, we will get a form to add book data in the database.
+- Add Books to Database - There is a `Add Books` route and in that route, we will get a form to add book data in the database.
 This form contains the information of various kinds of books.

 - Borrow Book - There is a button named `Borrow Book` in Book details page which adds the functionality of adding particular Book to the Borrow Book Page.
 If the book is already borrowed, then it shows a error message.
 If it's not been borrowed yet, then it will pop up a dialog form and the user has to provide input borrow date and return date.
 Then the user can borrow the book.